dijasila/Atomic-Simulation-Recipees/README.md

 ```
 You will see that the unpacking of the database has produced many `unrelaxed.json`
 files that contain the unrelaxed atomic structures.
 Because we don't know the
-magnetic structure of the materials we also want to sample different magnetic structures.
+magnetic structure of the materials we also want to sample different magnetic structOBures.
 This can be done with the `magnetize` function of asr
 ```console
 $ asr run setup.magnetize in */*/*/*/